Docs · Omnis LocusTrace

 • offline verification of artifacts and receipts

-• buyer-run paid 2-week evaluation in the buyer's own environment
+• buyer-run free 2-week evaluation in the buyer's own environment

 That is the path we recommend for first evaluations because it is the most proven, the easiest to verify, and the least likely to overstate product breadth.